ysmood/jdb/readme.md

    * **promise** _{Boolean}_

      Whether to enable promise or not.
-Default false.
+Default true.

    * **error** _{Function}_